jumanjihouse/pre-commit-hooks/README.md

 **What it does**

-Run `shfmt` against scripts with args.
+Run `shfmt -w` against scripts with args.

 **More info**

 This hook uses the `identify` library of pre-commit to identify shell scripts.
 If the file is a shell script, then run shfmt against the file.

-By default, this hooks passes only `-l` to `shfmt`.
-Override locally with the `args` parameter in `.pre-commit-config.yaml`.
+Override locally with `.editorconfig`.

-:bulb: Recent versions of `shfmt` automatically use the indentation from `.editorconfig` in your git repo.

-:warning: The `shfmt` hook requires [shfmt](https://github.com/mvdan/sh/releases).
+:warning: The `shfmt` hook requires a recent version of [shfmt](https://github.com/mvdan/sh/releases).